-The multi-plot format of the spider graph shows the frequency of task selections from most important to least beginning with music aptitude (7.1) followed by aural memory (5.9), audition (5.4), music achievement test (4.9), moving to music (4), sight reading (3.4), improvisation (3) and lastly music theory (2.3).
-Statistical analysis has returned a positive and strong correlation of 0.78 between teachers' perceptions on factor and task data.
+The spider graph displays the multivariate data of 8 tasks as ranked in importance for inclusion on entry test by teachers.
+The multi-plot format of the spider graph shows the frequency of task selections from most important to least beginning with music aptitude (7.1) followed by aural memory (5.9), audition (5.4), music achievement test (4.9), moving to music (4), sight reading (3.4), improvisation (3) to music theory (2.3).
+Statistical analysis has returned a reasonable correlation between factor and task data (0.78).